DrDebugHub/DrDebug/README.md

 The application should be directly integrated into the VS Code editor to support a variety of development workflows and programming languages.
 The debugging assistant will be built-in as an extension for the code editor.

 ### Terminal Access
-The extension should have read permissions on the user’s terminal so that it can respond to various debugging requests with all relevant information.
+The extension should have read permissions on the user's terminal so that it can respond to various debugging requests with all relevant information.

 ### File System Acces
-The extension should have read permissions on the user’s open workspace so that it can use it as context for assisting the user with debugging their projects.
+The extension should have read permissions on the user's open workspace so that it can use it as context for assisting the user with debugging their projects.

 ### AI Integration
 Under the hood, the extension should be able to communicate with an AI model that will have the capability to cognitively understand and parse complex coding projects.